University of Copenhagen: History

 Between 1842 and 1850, the faculties at the university were restructured.
 Starting in 1842, the University Faculty of Medicine and the Academy of Surgeons merged to form the Faculty of Medical Science, while in 1848 the Faculty of Law was reorganised and became the Faculty of Jurisprudence and Political Science.
 In 1850, the Faculty of Mathematics and Science was separated from the Faculty of Philosophy.
 In 1845 and 1862 Copenhagen co-hosted Nordic student meetings with Lund University.

-The first female student was enrolled at the university in 1877.
+The first female students, Nielsine Nielsen and Johanne Marie Gleerup were enrolled at the University on the medical programme.
 The university underwent explosive growth between 1960 and 1980.
 The number of students rose from around 6,000 in 1960 to about 26,000 in 1980, with a correspondingly large growth in the number of employees.
 Buildings built during this time period include the new Zoological Museum, the Hans Christian Ørsted and August Krogh Institutes, the campus centre on Amager Island, and the Panum Institute.